Trumbull Business Insurance, What Is It?

 By: trumbull insurance companyPublished: April 12, 2017

-Business insurance refers to policies which serve to safeguard businesses against financial losses resulting from risks to their income and property.
+Business insurance refers to policies that serve to safeguard businesses against financial losses resulting from risks to their income and property.
 Examples of risks covered by these policies are damage, theft, and lawsuits.
-Sometimes referred to as commercial insurance, it’s policies can extend to cover workers’ injuries and lost salaries, providing access to programs that deliver assistance needed to get them back to work.
+Sometimes referred to as commercial insurance, it’s policies can extend to cover workers’ injuries and lost salaries, providing access to programs that deliver the assistance needed to get them back to work.
 Also, commercial insurance protects businesses from losses in finances stemming from liability claims.

 Why Do I Need Business Insurance?

 Any business compelled to settle the costs a lawsuit or legal claim from its coffers due to lack of business liability insurance hardly has the financial ability to survive.
 Businesses can also be protected against the financial risks of losing property by adopting suitable commercial insurance policies.
 In the absence of a business property insurance policy to provide assistance, incurring the cost of replacing or repairing property in the aftermath of theft, fire, or vandalism can have devastating effects on any business.
-Companies facing costs from common business experiences such as; legal claims by third parties; damage to property; and employee injury and illness related to work, may lack the ability to survive without coverage from business insurance.
+Companies facing costs from common business experiences such as; legal claims by third parties, damage to property, and employee injury and illness related to work may lack the ability to survive without coverage from business insurance.

 What Business Insurance Do I Need?

 - Commercial property insurance – Businesses usually own substantial amounts of property.
-These physical properties often include one or more locations or tools, inventory, computers and receivable accounts.
-Acquiring commercial property insurance helps to provide coverage for loss of these assets in case they get damaged in by a covered event.
+These physical properties often include one or more locations or tools, inventory, computers, and receivable accounts.
+Acquiring commercial property insurance helps to provide coverage for loss of these assets in case they get damaged by a covered event.

 - General liability insurance – Accidents are unavoidable regardless of how cautious a business owner can be.
 Examples of such unavoidable accidents could be; employees damaging a customer’s property during work; a customer getting an injury in the company etc. General liability insurance provides protection to businesses from liability claims from property damage, body injuries, to as far as advertising errors.

-- Business income insurance – Businesses need to have many different property types in order to properly function and make income.
+- Business income insurance – Businesses need to have many different property types in order to function properly and make income.
 Business income insurance can extend to cover income loss resulting from a business owner being compelled to suspend operations due to another covered event like a fire or theft.
 Business income insurance gives assistance to companies needed to continue the meeting of obligations such as rent and payroll.